okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 A visual aid to help build the CF Stack.
 Ensure the template is also well written.

 You can drag and drop basically everything.
+Dropping it will give you options to selecting documentation etc.